This post may contain affiliate links. Please read my disclosure policy for more details.

 Spinach is frozen quickly after harvesting, locking in nutrients, and allowing it to keep for months.
 It’s inexpensive and it cut down on the amount of time and effort without compromising on taste and nutrients.

 I usually keep fresh spinach for salad or wilted spinach, but I go for frozen spinach when it comes to recipes that call for volume.

-Leftovers: it keeps well in the fridge for up to 3-4 days.
+It keeps well in the fridge for up to 3-4 days.

 If you make this recipe, let me know!
 Leave a comment, rate it or tag a photo #theclevermeal on Instagram.
 I would love to hear from you!

 - 1 lb (450 grams) (16-oz) bag of frozen spinach, thawed and drained